-- I. The MDO Was Not Arbitrary and Capricious. - A. Given the overwhelming evidence of youth attraction to flavored ecigarettes, it was reasonable for FDA to deny Petitioners' application for failure to provide robust evidence that their flavored e-liquids help smokers stop smoking more effectively than unflavored products.
+- I. The Marketing Denial Orders Were Not Arbitrary and Capricious. - A. Given the overwhelming evidence of youth attraction to flavored ecigarettes, it was reasonable for FDA to deny Petitioners' applications for failure to provide robust evidence that their flavored e-liquids help smokers stop smoking more effectively than unflavored products.

-In determining if the marketing of an e-cigarette is "appropriate for the protection of the public health"-the standard for a marketing order under the TCA-FDA must weigh two factors: (1) the likelihood that the product will help existing tobacco users stop using tobacco products, and (2) the likelihood that the product will lead non-tobacco users, including youth, to begin using such products.
+In determining if an e-cigarette is "appropriate for the protection of the public health"-the standard for a marketing order under the Tobacco Control Act-FDA must weigh two competing factors: (1) the likelihood that the product will help existing tobacco users stop using tobacco products, versus (2) the likelihood that the product will lead non-tobacco users, including youth, to begin using such products.
 21 U.S.C. § 387j(c)(4).
 Applying this framework to e-cigarettes, FDA found the evidence overwhelming that flavors-across all device types-appeal to youth more than tobacco-flavored products.
-AvailVapor-FDA1-000064-66.
-Given this unequivocal evidence, it was entirely reasonable for FDA to require Petitioners to submit "the strongest types of evidence" demonstrating that, compared to tobacco-flavored products, their flavored products benefit smokers by helping them to stop smoking cigarettes and to issue an MDO based on their failure to furnish such evidence.
-AvailVapor-FDA1-000061.
+Charleston-FDA1-000125-28; CB-FDA1-000796-99; JSL-FDA1-000096-99; PJ-FDA1-000069-72.
+Given this unequivocal evidence, it was entirely reasonable for FDA to require Petitioners to submit "the strongest types of evidence" demonstrating that, compared to tobacco-flavored products, its flavored products benefit smokers by helping them to stop smoking cigarettes and to issue marketing denial orders based on their failure to furnish such evidence.
+Charleston-FDA1-000123; CB-FDA1-000794; JSL-FDA1-000094; PJ-FDA1-000067.

-The impact of a product on youth initiation is particularly critical because, as FDA noted in its Technical Project Lead Review ("TPL Review") of Petitioners' products, "use of tobacco products, no matter what type, is almost always started and established during adolescence when the developing brain is most vulnerable to nicotine addiction."
-AvailVapor-FDA1-000063-64.
-Whereas "almost 90 percent of adult daily smokers started smoking by the age of 18...youth and young adults who reach the age of 26 without ever starting to use cigarettes will most likely never become a daily smoker."
-AvailVapor-FDA1-000064.
-As FDA reasonably concluded, "[b]ecause of the lifelong implications of nicotine dependence that can be established in youth, preventing tobacco use initiation in young people is a central priority for protecting population health."
-Id.
+The impact of a product on youth initiation is particularly critical because, as FDA noted in its technical project lead reviews of Petitioners' products, "use of tobacco products, no matter what type, is almost always started and established during adolescence when the developing brain is most vulnerable to nicotine addiction."
+Charleston-FDA1-000125; CB-FDA1-000796; JSL-FDA1-000096; PJ-FDA1-000069.
+Whereas "almost 90 percent of adult daily smokers started smoking" by the age of 18...youth and young adults who reach the age of 26 without ever starting to use cigarettes will most likely never become a daily smoker."
+Charleston-FDA1-000125; CB-FDA1-000796-97; JSL-FDA1-000096-97; PJ-FDA1-000069-As FDA reasonably concluded, "[b]ecause of the lifelong implications of 70. nicotine dependence that can be established in youth, preventing tobacco use initiation in young people is a central priority for protecting population health."
+Charleston-FDA1-000125-26; CB-FDA1-000797; JSL-FDA1-000097; PJ-FDA1-000070.

-1. FDA found "robust and consistent" evidence demonstrating that flavored e-cigarettes, including open-system products, are particularly attractive to youth.
+1. FDA found "robust and consistent" evidence that flavored ecigarettes, including open-system products, are particularly attractive to youth.

-As FDA explained in its TPL Review, e-cigarettes are the most popular tobacco product among youth, with more than 3.6 million young people reporting current use in 2020, according to the National Youth Tobacco Survey ("NYTS").
-Id.
+As FDA explained in its technical project lead reviews, e-cigarettes are the most popular tobacco product among youth, with more than 3.6 million young people reporting current use in 2020, according to the National Youth Tobacco Survey.
+Charleston-FDA1-000126; CB-FDA1-000797; JSL-FDA1-000097; PJ-

+FDA1-000070.
 Nearly one in five (19.6%) U.S. high school students were current e-cigarette users in 2020-about the same level as in 2018 when the U.S. Surgeon General first declared youth e-cigarette use an "epidemic."
-AvailVapor-FDA1-000063-64.2
+Charleston-FDA1-000125-26; CB-FDA1-000796-97; JSL-FDA1-000096-97; PJ-FDA1-000069-70.2